-Disclaimer.
-This is a simplified guide to a complicated topic, which involves state and federal law.
-This is not legal advice to anyone under any circumstances.
+DISCLAIMER.
+This is a simple guide to a complicated topic, and it involves state and federal law.
+This is not legal advice under any circumstances.
 There are a million different ways to structure the financing of an independent film, this is but one, and a simplified guide at that.
 These concepts will not work for everyone, nor every film.
-If you’re going to raise money for a film, please hire a qualified attorney or you could make huge expensive mistakes.
+If you’re going to raise money for a film, you must hire a qualified attorney or you could make huge expensive mistakes.

 Private Equity – In Plain English.

-For whatever reason, most people coming into movie world have no idea what this means, and if you don’t, it can turn a discussion of financing the film turn into meaningless jibber-jabber.
+For whatever reason, most people coming into movie world have no idea what “private equity” means, and if you don’t, it can turn a discussion of financing into a sea of meaningless jibber-jabber.

 Accordingly, as fun and exciting as it may be to treat movie money like the wild west, it is not advisable.
 You can find money for a film in a million different ways and places.
-But lawyers can only participate in film financing situations that are in compliance with state and federal laws.
+But lawyers can only participate in film financing situations that comply with state and federal laws.

 Raise the Money.

 Aka, a PPM.
-Remember this acronym.
-PPM.
+Remember the acronym, PPM.

 Typically, when raising money through a PPM, I advise producers to structure it as a so-called mini-maxi.

-Making the example ridiculous, a $100,000 investment in a $100,000 film that does great in the box office, will result in original investor happiness.
+Making the example ridiculous, a $100,000 investment in a $100,000 film that does great in the box office, will result in investor happiness.

 A $100,000 investment in a $100,000 film that accidentally becomes a project with a $10 million budget because a studio falls in love with it, will not result in original investor happiness, because his/her slice of the pie is suddenly tiny.

 Ahhh, but I digress.
 Anyway —

 Let’s assume you calculated the minimum/maximum budget, and you legally and properly launched a PPM.
 Now, as you raise funds for your film, the money goes into an escrow account.

 This money in escrow can NOT be touched unless and until you raise the specified minimum budget.

 Once you raise the minimum budget, green light!
-You start spending the money in accordance with the minimum budget, because you know with 100% certainty that you can finish the film.
-You can keep trying to raise money to hit the maximum budget, but you don’t have to.
+You start spending the money in accordance with the minimum budget, because you know with 100% certainty you can finish the film.
+You can keep trying to raise money to hit the max budget, but you don’t have to.

 But PPM money can not be touched under any circumstances, unless and until you hit the minimum budget.
-This assures investor #1, for example, that you’re not going to run out and spend their money on location scouting in Bermuda, and then have no idea how to make the film.
-If you spend “any” of their money, they get a film.
+This assures investor #1, for example, that you’re not going to spend all of the money on “location scouting” in Italy, and then have no money or plan to make the film.
+If you spend their money, they get a movie.

-Next, the manner in which the money will return to your production after the film is sold, licensed, put in theaters, on TV etc, is commonly called a financial waterfall in Hollywood.
+Next, “how” the money will return to you after the film is sold, licensed, put in theaters, on TV etc, is commonly called a financial waterfall in Hollywood.
 Or more simply, the “waterfall.”

 To keep this simple, let’s assume there are no bank loans, and your movie is fully financed by private equity.
 Uncle Bob and his pals went nuts.
+Grazie, Uncle Bob.

 The first step of the equity waterfall, is a basic principle.

 They also get what you want to call “interest,” but what is typically called a “premium” on their investment.

 In a normal low risk real world venture, investors typically get a low but predictable rate of return.

-In fact, the only way generally accepted manner in which to make investing in film a somewhat predictable commercial enterprise, is to invest in slate of films.
-Then, the one film out of 12 (or worse) that makes a profit, will more than pay for the 11 flops.
-These metrics are the primary reason why studios do not fail.
+In fact, the only generally accepted manner in which to make investing in film a somewhat predictable commercial enterprise, is to invest in slate.
+Then, the one film out of 12 (or worse) that makes a profit, will pay for the 11 flops.
+These metrics are the primary reason why movie studios do not fail.
 When a movie on a slate hits, it hits big all over the world, the adjoining flops are a tax write off.

-The way it works is, for example, if Bob the Actor commands $1 million fee for every film, but you only have $500,000 to hire Bob, you might pay Bob a $500,000 actor fee, then another $500,000 (or more) as a “deferment.”
+For example, if Tom the Actor gets $1 million fee per film, but you only have $500,000 to hire him, you pay Tom a $500k actor fee, then commit to pay another $500k (or more) as a “deferment.”

 Not so fast, cats.

-By adding deferments, everyone’s net profits are diluted and pushed back in time, if not killed off.
+By adding deferments, everyone’s net profits in Step #3 are diluted and pushed back in time, if not killed off completely in dramatic fashion.